Lefschetz theorems in flat cohomology and applications: Lefschetz hyperplane theorem for flat cohomology

-For the second point, there is nothing to prove if $p = 0$.
+For (2), there is nothing to prove if $p = 0$.
 If instead $p > 0$, then $G/G_{\rm{red}}$ is a finite $k$-group scheme whose order is a power of $p$.
-By a theorem of Deligne \cite[Sec.\ 1]{Oort-Tate}, $G/G_{\rm{red}}$ is killed by its order, so the result follows again from Lemma~\ref{lemma:torsion-in-quotient}.
+By a theorem of Deligne \cite[Sec.\ 1]{Oort-Tate}, the group scheme $G/G_{\rm{red}}$ is killed by its order, so the result follows again from Lemma~\ref{lemma:torsion-in-quotient}.

-Finally we consider the third point.
-By the first point of this lemma, we may and do reduce to the case that $G$ is connected, in which case we will show that if $\ell \neq p$ is any prime number then $G(k)[(\ell p)^\infty]$ is schematically dense in $G$.
-By a theorem of Chevalley \cite{Conrad-Chevalley}, since $k$ is perfect there is a short exact sequence
+Finally, we consider (3).
+By (1), we may and do reduce to the case that $G$ is connected, in which case we will show that if $\ell \neq p$ is any prime number then $G(k)[(\ell p)^\infty]$ is schematically dense in $G$.
+By a theorem of Chevalley \cite[Th.~1.1]{Conrad-Chevalley}, since $k$ is perfect there is a short exact sequence

 where $H$ is a linear algebraic group over $k$ and $A$ is an abelian variety over $k$.
 Moreover, since $H$ is a commutative linear algebraic group over a perfect field, we have $H = T \times U$ for some $k$-torus $T$ and a smooth commutative unipotent $k$-group scheme $U$.
 It is standard that $T(k)[\ell^\infty]$ and $A(k)[\ell^\infty]$ are schematically dense in $T$ and $A$, respectively, and $U = U[p^M]$ for some $M \geq 1$.
-(This is where we use that $p > 0$; in characteristic $0$, $\bG_a$ has no torsion.)
+(This is where we use that $p > 0$; in characteristic $0$, the group $\bG_a$ has no torsion.)